benjamin-feron/docker-tags/README.md

 # docker-tags

-docker-tags is an utility that offer a simple way to retrieve tag list of a Docker repository.
+Retrieve tag list of a Docker repository.

 ## Repository